Dalston Square

 How Dalston Square must be structured for RTM

-Dalston Square comprises multiple blocks/towers which under the legislation will require three separate RTM Companies:Dalston Square Phase 1 RTM Company
+Dalston Square comprises multiple blocks/towers which under the legislation will require three separate RTM Companies:Dalston Square Phase One RTM Company Ltd (16424432)

 Becoming a Member of the RTM Company